 - Member appeals regarding issues with their account

-We strongly encourage you to reach out to your association manager or legal counsel to determine what, if any, restrictions your board has regarding meeting in executive session.
+We strongly encourage you to reach out to your association manager or legal counsel to determine what, if any, restrictions your board has regarding meeting in the executive sessions.
 There is liability associated with discussing issues that should remain confidential.
 Conversely, there is also liability associated with discussing open business items behind closed doors – the members of the association have a right to transparency.

 Properly Noticing an Executive Meeting